HiggstonRainbird/AoC-2020/README.md

 They said nothing whatever to me.
 They had softly and suddenly vanished away -
 For the Snark *was* a Boojum, you see.

+### Day 20: Monster

+There were whispers and rumors that drifted about
+When the weeks passed on by, parsing problems throughout,
+That the problems this year were not quite up to snuff;
+"From the times on the board, they just can't be that tough!"

+For the parsers were simple (in theory) to write,
+And the moduli, too, could be brute forced alright.
+There was no theme like Intcode that stretched through the year,
+So we waited, breath bated, for one to appear.

+There were hints, like day nineteen (and sixteen as well),
+Of the monster, submerged in the depth of the swell,
+Until, twenty days in, we all witnessed with glee
+As a challenge rose up like a beast from the sea.